Changelog (Preview)

 }

-OAuth Scope Required: Read admins and teammates
+**OAuth Scope Required:** `Read admins and teammates`

 For complete documentation, see the [Activity Log Event Types API Reference](https://developers.intercom.com/docs/references/preview/rest-api/api.intercom.io/Admins/listActivityLogEventTypes).

-Conversations API: retain_metrics parameter for conversation deletion
+## Conversations API: `retain_metrics` parameter for conversation deletion

-The Delete a conversation endpoint now supports a retain_metrics query parameter that controls how conversation data is deleted:
+The [Delete a conversation](https://developers.intercom.com/docs/references/preview/rest-api/api.intercom.io/Conversations/deleteConversation) endpoint now supports a `retain_metrics` query parameter that controls how conversation data is deleted:

-• retain_metrics=true (default): Deletes the conversation while retaining reporting data.
+- **`retain_metrics=true` (default)**: Deletes the conversation while retaining reporting data.

-• retain_metrics=false: Deletes the conversation and all associated reporting data.
+- **`retain_metrics=false`**: Deletes the conversation and all associated reporting data.

 Required scope for retain_metrics=false

-Using retain_metrics=false requires the delete_conversations_and_metrics OAuth scope.
-See OAuth Scopes for details.
+Using `retain_metrics=false` requires the `delete_conversations_and_metrics` OAuth scope.
+See [OAuth Scopes](/docs/build-an-integration/learn-more/authentication/oauth-scopes) for details.

 **Example Request:**